dts-hosting/eaddb/README.md

 # run a command on the container
 bundle exec kamal app exec -d qa "bin/rails about"

+# connect to the instance
+bundle exec kamal app exec -i --reuse bash -d qa

-# connect to the container
+# connect to the container and access the console
 bundle exec kamal app exec -i -d qa "bin/rails console"
 ```